The Bear (TV series): Season 1

-For the first season, the review aggregator website Rotten Tomatoes reported an approval rating of 100% based on 82 critic reviews.
+For the first season, Rotten Tomatoes reported an approval rating of 100% based on 82 critic reviews, with an average of rated review of 8.7/10.
 The website's critics consensus reads, "Like an expertly confected sandwich, The Bear assembles a perfect melange of ingredients and stacks them for optimal satisfaction—and thankfully keeps the crust-iness for extra flavor."
 Metacritic gave it a weighted average score of 88 out of 100 based on 24 critic reviews.

-The American Film Institute named it one of the ten best television programs of the year.
+The American Film Institute (AFI) named it one of the ten best television programs of the year.
 The Guardian named it number one of the best 100 TV shows of 2022 and described it as "the best workplace drama since Mad Men".
-The Bear appeared in the top ten on numerous publications' "Best of 2022" lists, including first for The A.V.
+The Bear appeared in the top 10 on numerous publications' "Best of 2022" lists, including first for The A.V.
 Club, BBC, People, and TVLine, among others.

 Season 2

-On Rotten Tomatoes, 99% of 113 critic reviews are positive for the second season.
+On Rotten Tomatoes, 99% of 112 critic reviews are positive, with an average of rated review of 9.3/10 for the second season.
 The site's critical consensus reads, "Instead of reinventing the menu, The Bears second season wisely opts to toss its lovable characters into another frying pan of adversity, lets 'em cook, and serves up yet another supremely satisfying dish."
 Metacritic assigned it a weighted average score of 92 out of 100 based on 43 critic reviews.

-For the second year in a row, the American Film Institute named The Bear one of the ten best television programs of the year.
+For the second year in a row, the AFI named The Bear one of the ten best television programs of the year.
 The Bear appeared on many publications' lists of the best TV shows of 2023, including Rolling Stone, The New York Times, The Hollywood Reporter, and People, among others.

 Season 3

-On Rotten Tomatoes, 89% of 104 critics gave the third season a positive review.
+On Rotten Tomatoes, 89% of 103 critics gave the third season a positive review, with an average of rated review of 7.9/10.
 The website's critics consensus states, "Having set an exceedingly high standard of excellence for itself, The Bear spends its third season simmering, stewing, and giving off an aroma that whets the appetite."
 The website also reported that the season was "as audacious as ever" and it "still seems to continue delivering compelling and often intense television with performances that are so dependably brilliant that they're not even mentioned in most of the reviews.
 Instead, at this point in a show's life, it's easier to find faults in its sameness or changes, or in its attempts to repeat or outdo itself."
 Metacritic assigned it a weighted average score of 80 out of 100 based on 45 critic reviews.